Bubka/2FAuth-Docs/docs/getting-started/config/env-vars.md

     !!!

     !!!primary
-    If a custom port is used, it must be appended to the URL: `https://2fauth.mydomain.com:8001` !!!
+    If a custom port is used, append it to the URL: `https://2fauth.mydomain.com:8001` !!!

     !!!warning